tsungtingdu/hackmd_clone_react/README.md

 | user | user3 | user3@gmail.com | 12345678 |

-you can also sign up your own account as well.
+you can sign up your own account as well.

 ***
 ## User stories and specs